alphahex99/Supcom2Cards/README.md

 * Colossus: Ridiculous health boost at the cost of your movement speed, jump height and block cooldown
 * Crahdow: Increased DMG against players in mid-air
 * Cybranasaurus: Landing after a jump damages nearby enemies
-* Darkenoid: Insane DMG and ATKSPD boosts, but YOU CAN ONLY FIRE STRAIGHT DOWN
+* Darkenoid: Adds a downward shooting laser that scales with gun DMG
 * Disruptor: Bullets stun players near anything they hit
 * Dynamic Power Shunt: Faster block recharge when standing still
 * Fatboy: Lots of buffs, but YOU CANNOT FIRE WHILE MOVING